-1 Giangreco, M.F., Doyle, M.B., Suter, J.C., Constructively Responding to Requests for Paraprofessionals: We Keep Asking the Wrong Questions, Remedial and Special Education 33(6), October 2012, 362, 363.
+1 Giangreco, M.F., Doyle, M.B., Suter, J.C., Constructively Responding to Requests for Paraprofessionals: We Keep Asking the Wrong Questions, Remedial and Special Education 33(6), October 2012, 362, 363, 21d

 3 Paraprofessional services may be appropriate, for example, for a disabled student to learn in the least restrictive environment - that is, with non-disabled students to the maximum extent appropriate.
-The paraprofessional may be appropriate to allow the student to participate in extracurricular and other nonscademic activities, or to address a wide variety of other educational needs identified on a student's individualized education program (IEP).
-Assignment of a paraprofessional may also be an effective tool to foster independent living by teaching a student to utilize a personal care attendant.
+The paraprofessional may be appropriate to allow the student to participate in extracurricular and other nonacademic activities, or to address a wide venety of other educational needs identified on a student's individualized education program (IEP).
+Assignment of a parameterstonal may also be an effective tool to loter independent living by teaching a student to utilize a personal care attendant.
 See also the examples in the attachment to this Advisory.

-4 See 20 U.S.C. § 1400(d)(1)(A) (a principal purpose of the IDEA is "to ensure that all children with disabilities have available to them a free appropriate public divacition that emphasizes special education and related services designed to prepare them for further education, employment, and independent living"); 20 USC § 1414 (d)(1)(A)(i) (requiring transition plenning and services beginning at age states); Hendrick Hudson Dist, Bd, of Educ. v.
-Rowley, 458 U.S. 176, 201, n.23 (1992) (in enacting the IDEA, Congress endeavored to enable disabled students to "achieve a reasonable degree of self-sufficiency" and "become productive citizens, contributing to society"); HGL c.
+4 Sec 20 U.S.C. § 1400(d)(1)(A) (a principal purpose of the IDEA is "to ensure that all children with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to prepare them for further education, employment, and independent living"); 20 USC § 1414 (d)(1)(A)(i) (requiring transition planning and services beginning at age stateon); Hendrick Hudson Disc.
+Bd. of Educ.
+V. Rowley, 458 U.S. 176, 201, n.23 (1982) (in enacting the IDEA, Congress endeavored to enable disabled students to "achieve a reasonable degree of self-sufficiency" and "become productive citizens, contributing to society"); MGL c.
 71B, s.
 2 (requiring transition services beginning at age fourteen or sooner).

-5 See 20 U.S.C. § 1400(d)(1)(A) (a principal purpose of the IDEA is "to ensure that all children with disabilities have ... services designed to ... prepare them for further education, employment, and independent living"); DESE IEP Process Guide, p.
+5 Sec 20 U.S.C. § 1400(d)(1)(A) (a principal purpose of the IDEA is "to ansure that all children with disabilities have ... services designed to ... prepare them for further education, employment, and independent living"); DESE IEP Process Guide, p.
 12 (2001) "(the IEP must address the unique needs of the student and, therefore, must be tailored to the individual student needs as determined through the evaluation process").
+6 Or related services necessary for access to the one-net curriculum, 603 CMR 28.02(20)

-$6\ \text{Or}$ related services necessary for access to the general curriculum, $603\ \text{CMR}\ 28.02(20)$
+o or related services necessary for access to the general curriculum, 603 CHR 28.02(20)

-7 For additional guidance regarding the appropriate utilization and support of paraprofessionals, see Giangreco, M.F., Doyle, M.B., Suter, J.C., Constructively Responding to Requests for Paraprofessionals: We Keep Asking the Wrong Questions, Remedial and Special Education 33(6), October 2012, 362-373.
+7 For additional guidance regarding the appropriate utilization and support of paraprofessionals: see Giangreco, M.F., Doyle, M.B., Suter, J.C., Constructively Responding to Requests for Paraprofessionals: We Keep Asking the Wrong Questions, Remedial and Special Education 33(6), October 2012, 362-373.